elasticdotventures/dotfiles/README.md

 # or checkout the init scripts:

 ```
-## presently, trying not to re-invent the wheel, found these tyres:
+## presently, trying not to re-invent the wheel, found these tyres, trying to decide what to use:
 * https://github.blog/2015-06-30-scripts-to-rule-them-all/
 * https://github.com/bashup/.devkit
 * https://github.com/bashup/mdsh